Knitting Stitch Patterns 2

 We have put together a useful list of stitch patterns with instructions on how best to achieve these gorgeous knitting stitch patterns

-For a list of knitting abbreviations click here opens in new window.
+Also for a list of knitting abbreviations click here , opens in new window.

 Moss Rib Stitch Pattern

 This is a favourite with knitters and is a very versatile stitch used for all sorts of garments as well as blankets and throws.

 Even as a more decorative way to add ribbed edging to jumpers and cardigans.